ishookie/CMOS_Characterization/README.md

 1. Take N flats at the same exposure time but varying luminance
 2. Take N darks at the same exposure time
 3. Create Master Dark by taking the mean between N frames
-4. For each flat subtract the master dark, then calculate the mean and variance of a qxq area of the image where it is "flattest" (avoid edges due to weird edge effects)
+4. For each flat subtract the master dark, then calculate the mean and variance of a nxn area of the image where it is "flattest" (avoid edges due to weird edge effects)
 5. Plot Variance vs Mean and calculate the slope, this is the gain.

 ### Analysis